wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 ## Async version of scoped threads

 ### What's a future?
 A [future](https://doc.rust-lang.org/std/future/trait.Future.html) is like a pausable closure.
 It gets *polled*, driving it to run some code.
 It then *pauses* to wait for something to happen.
-When that thing happens, the future gets polled again and run more code...
+When that thing happens, the future gets polled again and runs more code...

 ### What's a task?
 Tasks are the async equivalent of threads.
 They are futures that have been placed under control of the *executor*.
 The executor will schedule and execute tasks, similar to how the OS schedule and execute threads.